* Uncertainty over Greek aid continues

 In the United States, the focus remained on the fiscal cliff, a series of massive budget cuts and tax hikes that will take effect if Congress cannot agree on a deal by the end of the year.
 The concern bolstered the dollar on safe-haven flows.

-The dollar index was up slightly at 81.102, having earlier hit a two-month high of 81.241.
+The dollar index was last little changed at 81.072, having earlier hit a two-month high of 81.241.
 The dollar index has so far gained 1.4 percent this month.

 Trending On Reuters